Survey of Consistent Software-Defined Network Updates: Conclusion

 \section{Conclusion}

-The purpose of this survey was to provide researchers active in or interested in the field of network update problems (and in particular Software-Defined Networks) with an overview of the state-of-the-art, including models, techniques, impossibility results as well as practical challenges.
-We also presented a historical perspective and discussed the fundamental new challenges introduced in Software-Defined Networks, also relating them to classic graph-theoretic optimization problems.
-Finally, we have identified open questions for future research.
+The purpose of this survey was to provide researchers active in or interested in the field of network update problems (and in particular Software-Defined Networks) with an overview of the state-of-the-art.
+To this end, besides summarizing and tabularizing current results, we also presented a classification of consistent network updates in form of a taxonomy.
+As such, the multitude of different models, techniques, impossibility results, and practical challenges are put into context and also allow direct comparisons.
+Furthermore, we identified and listed many at present open technical and algorithmic problems, but also pointed out currently overlooked gaps in the framework of consistent network updates.
+Additionally, we presented a historical perspective, showcasing the possibilities in traditional networks, which can be of interest to operators investigating the migration to Software-Defined Networking.
+Subsequently, we discussed the fundamental new challenges introduced in Software-Defined Networks, also relating them to classic graph-theoretic optimization problems.

+These new challenges open a wide landscape of possibilities for future research, ranging from the integration of new technologies, adapting to particular network types, or the rise of complex (stateful) applications on top of current deployments, to list just a few.